-Early literacy has been identified as priority through Emerging Literacy Data, tracking and monitoring data and evidence from monitoring etc. This data has identified that there are a significant number of pupils who start school with lower attainment in Literacy.
-A significant number go on to receive ASL support as they go through the school.
+Early literacy has been identified as priority through Emerging Literacy Data, tracking and monitoring data and evidence from monitoring etc. This data has identified that there are a significant number of pupils who start school with lower attainment in Literacy, A significant number go on to receive ASL support as they go through the school.
+By using EL assessments be able to target support.